 A Lifetime Deck?

 If treated pine is properly sealed and maintained, it will last nearly forever.
 So, will a composite deck.
-The difference is not how long a well-maintained deck will list, but how much work is required to maintain it.
+The difference is not how long a well-maintained deck will list but how much work is required to maintain it.
 Wood decks may require somewhat more maintenance over their lifetimes than do composite decks.
 But, the difference is not very large, and the gap is constantly getting smaller as coatings manufacturers improved their products for sealing and staining decks.

 Unfortunately, one place where composite decking will probably last a lifetime is in the landfill.
 There is so far no recycling for composite decks, and those that end up in the dump will probably be there for about 2,000 years.
 Treated wood, on the other hand, returns to nature in 10 years or less, and untreated wood in as little as 2 years.

-The Drawbacks of Composite Decking
+The Disadvantages of Composite Decking

 High Initial Construction Cost

-Expect just the cost of composite decking material itself to be a two to five times more expensive than treated pine (ACQ) decking.
+Expect just the cost of composite decking material itself to be two to five times more expensive than treated pine (ACQ) decking.
 But, that's not the whole cost of a composite deck.
 Here are some of the other factors that add significantly to the total cost of a composite deck.

 Proprietary Fastening Systems: Wood decks can be attached to supporting joists with screws through the face of the deck board, or by using hidden fasteners.
 It's your choice.
 But, there is often no choice with composite decking.
-Not all, but a good many composite decks are designed to be attached only with proprietary hidden fastener systems.
-These can add to the cost because not only are the proprietary systems pricey, but there is about twice as much labor involved in using hidden fastening systems.
+Not all but a good many composite decks are designed to be attached only with proprietary hidden fastener systems.
+These can add to the cost because not only are the proprietary systems pricey but there is about twice as much labor involved in using hidden fastening systems.